CITGuru/tempmail/README.rst

-Tempmail
+Tempmail2
 =========

 Python API Wrapper for `temp-mail.org <https://temp-mail.org/>`_ service.
-Temp-mail is a service which lets you use anonymous emails for free.
-You can view full API specification in `api.temp-mail.ru <http://api.temp-mail.ru/>`_.
+Temp-mail.org is a service which lets you use anonymous emails for free.
+You can view full API specification in `api.temp-mail.org <http://api.temp-mail.org/>`_.

 Requirements
 ------------